NativeScript/docs/content/guide/core/observable.md

 title: Observable
 ---

-Observable is used when you want to be notified when a change occurs.
-Its instance is set to the `bindingContext` of a `Page` or a layout container to drive [data binding]() in NativeScript.
+The Observable class is what drives data binding in NativeScript.
+To bind the UI to the ViewModel, an instance of Observable is set to the `bindingContext` property of a `Page` or a layout container to drive [data binding]() in NativeScript.

-## Using Observable
+## How to use Observable

+The sections below show you the different ways you can use the Observable class.

 ### Creating an Observable instance by subclassing